-Resident cards are valid for 3 years and may be renewed in person with one valid picture identification showing name and Evanston address.
-University cards are issued a library card with a one-year expiration date.
-Residents of transitional shelters or assisted living homes and temporary visitors are issued a library card with a 90 day expiration date.
+Resident cards are valid for 3 years and may be renewed in person with one valid picture identification showing name and proof of Evanston address.
+University students are issued a library card with a one-year expiration date.

 What if my card is misplaced, lost or stolen?

 If your library card is damaged or lost, a replacement card will be issued when you provide one form of identification.
-There is a $1.00 replacement charge.
 The original library card will be invalidated.

 If your card is lost or stolen, let us know immediately

 In cases of unauthorized use of a lost or stolen card, the cardholder will be responsible for all costs and charges including charges for collection agency referral.